Volkert van der Graaf

 Volkert van der Graaf (born 9 July 1969) is a Dutch convicted murderer who assassinated politician Pim Fortuyn, the leader of the Pim Fortuyn List (LPF) party, on 6 May 2002.
-Van der Graaf shot Fortuyn outside a radio studio in Hilversum shortly after Fortuyn gave an interview during the political campaign for the Dutch general election of 2002.
-An environmental and animal rights activist, Van der Graaf stated at his trial that he killed Fortuyn to stop him from exploiting Muslims as "scapegoats" and targeting "the vulnerable sections of society" in seeking political power.
+Van der Graaf, an environmental and animal rights activist, shot Fortuyn outside a radio studio in Hilversum shortly after Fortuyn gave an interview during the political campaign for the Dutch general election of 2002.
 Van der Graaf was arrested shortly after shooting Fortuyn, who died immediately.

 In court, Van der Graaf testified that he had become alarmed that Fortuyn was using Muslims and immigrants as scapegoats in a campaign to seek political power.
 He thought the politician endangered society with his controversial statements.
 His trial started on 27 March 2003.
 He was convicted on 15 April 2003 and sentenced to 18 years in prison.
 The trial generated large interest from the Dutch public, especially from supporters of Fortuyn.
 Some Fortuyn supporters and political commentators argued that the political left and the media had created a climate that had enabled Van der Graaf's actions through demonising Fortuyn.

 After his conviction, Van der Graaf appealed for the reduction of the sentence to 16 years, but on 18 July 2003, the appeals court upheld the previous sentence.
 He was released on parole in May 2014.
 His parole ultimately expired on 30 April 2020, delivering him from the remaining restrictions.